Sookdeo Bissoondoyal

-Sookdeo Bissoondoyal (25 December 1908 – 18 August 1977) was a Mauritian politician and one of the leading figures in the independence movement.
+Sookdeo Bissoondoyal (25 December 1908 – 18 August 1977) was a Mauritian politician and one of the leading figures in the nation's independence movement.

 Early life

-Sookdeo Bissoondoyal was born in Tyack in 1908.
+Sookdeo Bissoondoyal was born in Tyack, Rivière des Anguilles in 1908.
 He had two brothers Basdeo and Soogrim.

 Education and career

 At the Young Men's Hindu Aided Primary School (Port Louis) he acquired his primary education.
-He passed his Teacher's Examination and worked as Primary School Teacher from 1923 to 1945.
+He passed his teacher's examination and worked as primary school teacher from 1923 to 1945.

 Political career

 In 1946, Sookdeo Bissoondoyal left the teaching profession to join his elder brother Basdeo's movement Jan Andolan.
-Sookdeo become active in politics and was elected to the Legislative Council in the Grand Port-Savanne constituency in the August 1948 elections.
+Sookdeo became active in politics and was elected to the Legislative Council in the Grand Port-Savanne constituency in the August 1948 elections.
 He was re-elected in 1953 within the same constituency.

-On 13 April 1958 he founded a political party, the Independent Forward Bloc (IFB).
+On 13 April 1958 he founded the Independent Forward Bloc (IFB) political party.
 He was re-elected in the Rose-Belle Constituency No.21 in the 1959 elections at a time when there were 40 constituencies, which saw the IFB win six seats.
 Following the elections, Bissoondoyal was appointed Minister of Local Government and Cooperative Movements.
 He was re-elected for the fourth consecutive time in the same Rose-Belle Constituency No.21 in the 1963 elections, whilst the IFB increased its representation to seven seats.

 In 1965 Sookdeo Bissoondoyal attended the Constitutional Conference in London (also known as 1965 Lancaster Conference) in preparation for the independence of Mauritius.
 The 1967 elections saw the IFB run as part of the Independence Party (Mauritius) (IP) which became a coalition of the Labour Party and the Muslim Committee of Action.
 The IP alliance won the August 1967 elections, with Bissoondoyal re-elected in the Vieux Grand Port & Rose-Belle Constituency No.11, and subsequently becoming Minister of Cooperatives.
 The 1967 elections would be the fifth and last time for Sookdeo to be elected to the Legislative Council.
 He resigned from the Council of Ministers on 21 March 1969 due to a disagreement on some issues, including the postponement of the 1972 general elections by the Prime Minister Seewoosagur Ramgoolam.
 In 1974 Bissoondoyal became Leader of the Opposition.
 In 1976, he was candidate at the general elections in Constituency No.11 (Vieux Grand Port and Rose Belle) but was not elected, as he was defeated by rivals Gungoosingh, Basant Rai and Doongoor of Independence Party (Mauritius).
 In the aftermath of the 1976 defeat Sookdeo died within a year and his party IFB did not participate in any subsequent elections.